(405) 369-5312

 Be a US citizen or legal resident of the US for at least the last 5 years.

-Undocumented immigrants are not eligilble for Medicare.
+Undocumented immigrants are not eligible for Medicare.

 The Medicare Alphabet